- Published on

 From Writing SQL to Designing Models: How Data Engineering Is Changing

-I used to write SQL.
+Writing SQL used to be the job.
 A lot of SQL.
 Transformations for every source, business logic scattered across hundreds of models, hand-written joins that broke whenever upstream schemas changed.
-Now I write YAML.
-I declare what entities should exist, and the system generates transformations.
+Now it's YAML.
+Declare what entities should exist, and the system generates transformations.
 Same results, one-tenth the code, zero maintenance headaches.

 A Different Way to Build Data Systems

 In 2020, building a Kafka ingestion pipeline meant writing Python connection code, SQL transformations, Airflow orchestration, more SQL for entities, and metric definitions for BI tools.
-I'd spend three days writing code, two days debugging, and a week later realize my documentation already didn't match what I built.
+Three days writing code, two days debugging, and a week later realizing documentation already didn't match what was built.
 Every.
 Single.
 Time.

-In 2025, I declare what I want in YAML: incoming data structure, business entities, relationships, and metrics.
+Today, we declare what we want in YAML: incoming data structure, business entities, relationships, and metrics.
 Systems generate pipelines, transformations, and data structures.
-Documentation and implementation become the same artifact.
 What took weeks now takes days.

-We've seen similar patterns before.
-Infrastructure as Code transformed operations from manual configuration to declarative Terraform.
+Infrastructure as Code already transformed operations from manual configuration to declarative Terraform.
 Kubernetes shifted deployment from imperative scripts to declarative manifests.
 OpenAPI moved API development from writing and documenting endpoints separately to declaring them once.

 Data engineering is undergoing the same evolution, but with broader scope.
-Where declarative thinking typically applies to specific layers, modern data platforms can be declarative everywhere - from ingestion contracts through business entity definitions to metrics for analysis.
+Modern data platforms can be declarative everywhere - from ingestion contracts through business entity definitions to metrics for analysis.

 We're watching data engineers become model-driven practitioners - people who think in entities, relationships, and contracts rather than code, functions, and scripts.
-To understand what drives this change and why it matters, we need to unpack what "declarative" actually means in data engineering.
+To understand why, we need to unpack what "declarative" actually means in data engineering.

 - A Different Way to Build Data Systems